 The Ombudsman is an independent Officer of Parliament.
 They are not part of the Government.
 The Ombudsman is appointed by Parliament to investigate complaints about public sector agencies.

-Staff of the Office are not public servants and are independent from the government.
+The Ombudsman's staff are not public servants and are independent from the Government.

 Does it cost anything to complain to the Ombudsman?

 The Ombudsman, and all staff members, take an oath to keep confidential all information they become aware of in their work.
 Information will only be disclosed if this is necessary for the purposes of an investigation.